Axia-Tech/AXIA-wiki/docs/learn/learn-proxies.md

 proxy.
 When the proxy is removed, so is the storage space, and therefore the deposit is returned.

 The deposits are calculated in the runtime, and the function can be found in the runtime code.
-For example, the deposits are calculated in AXIACoin with the following functions:
+For example, the deposits are calculated in AXIA with the following functions:

 ```rust
 // One storage item; key size 32, value size 8; .